jaircastruita/nd00333_AZMLND_C2/starter_files/README.md

 ![azureml flowchart](images/proyecto2_2/s3_logs_run.PNG)

-Another thing that is neccessary when wonking on a project formed by more colleages is a intuitive way to interact with the deploy model for tests or just for compare with another probably better model.
+Another thing that is neccessary when working on a project formed by more colleagues is a intuitive way to interact with the deployed model for tests or just for compare with another probably better model.
 Fot that kind of scenarios we can use swagger to automatically generate the expected inputs and format that our model expects them:

 ![azureml flowchart](images/proyecto2_2/s5_swagger_interact.PNG)